Current lab members

 Antonino Zito, PhD

 I completed my BSc and MSc at the Univ. of Palermo, in Sicily.
 I carried out my MSc research project at the Bioinformatics Unit at the IOR, in Switzerland.
 Supervised by Drs.
 I.Kwee and F.Bertoni, I analysed microarray data to explore the genetics of chemoresistance of haematological malignancies.
 I earned my PhD in Genetics at King's College London under the guidance of Dr. Kerrin Small.
 I used RNAseq & DNAseq data to study the influence of genetics and environment on chrX patterns in twins.
 I joined the Prof. Lee Lab at Harvard as a Research Fellow.
-I will use bioinformatics and experimental genetics to investigate parent-of-origin effects of chromosome X on neurobehavioral and clinical traits.
-I love countryside and engines, and enjoy reading the Italian comics series 'Tex Willer'. |
+I will use bioinformatics and experimental genetics to investigate X-linked neurobehavioral and clinical traits.
+I love the countryside and engines, and enjoy reading the Italian comics series 'Tex Willer'. |

-Graduate & Undergraduate Students
+Graduate Students

 Niklas Grimm